Quickstart: Create and automate tasks, processes, and workflows with Azure Logic Apps - Visual Studio

 Sign in to the Azure portal with the same account used to create your logic app.

-On the main Azure menu, choose Resource groups.
-Select the resource group for your logic app.
+On the main Azure menu, select Resource groups.
+Select the resource group for your logic app, and then select Overview.

 Delete the Visual Studio solution from your local computer.